Universal-Variability-Language/uvl-lsp/README.md

 ## Z3 Support
 To enable feature analysis, z3 has to be in PATH.
-Just install it via your favorite package manager.
+Install it via your favorite package manager or directly from [sources](https://github.com/Z3Prover/z3).
+Find instructions for some popular operating systems below.

 ### Windows
 Download [Chocolatey via Powershell](https://www.liquidweb.com/kb/how-to-install-chocolatey-on-windows/) and run the command below.
 The PATH will be set automatically after a restart.
 ```